isovalent/ebpf-docs/docs/linux/concepts/concurrency.md

 Since this happens in multiple steps, even such a simple operation is subject to a [race condition](https://en.wikipedia.org/wiki/Race_condition).

-There are a class of CPU instructions that can perform specific tasks in a single CPU instruction which is serialized at the hardware level.
+There is a class of CPU instructions that can perform specific tasks in a single CPU instruction which is serialized at the hardware level.
 These are also available in BPF.
 When compiling with Clang/LLVM these special instructions can be accessed via a list of special builtin functions:

 * `__sync_fetch_and_add(*a, b)` - Read value at `a`, add `b` and write it back, return the new value
 * `__sync_fetch_and_sub(*a, b)` - Read value at `a`, subtract a number and write it back, return the new value